vmware/gssapi-unix/README.md

 # GSSAPI-Unix
-GSSAPI-Unix (Generic Security Service Application Programming Interface) is a function interface that provides security services for applications in a mechanism-independent way.
+GSSAPI (Generic Security Service Application Programming Interface) is a function interface that provides security services for applications in a mechanism-independent way.
 This allows different security mechanisms to be used via one standardized API.

+GSSAPI-Unix provides a GSSAPI mechanism to authenticate security principals defined in /etc/passwd on UNIX and LINUX systems.

 ### Dependencies